Volunteers build understanding and deep relationships through learning community events.

 MayKao Y. Hang, D.P.A., Vice President, Strategic Initiatives and Founding Dean, Morrison Family College of Health, University of St. Thomas, discussed how to address complex community issues and promote equity for underserved communities.

 Acknowledging and Celebrating Earth Day Interconnections for Environmental Justice with Michael Quinn Patton

 April 22, 2021

 Michael Quinn Patton, one of the leaders in the field of evaluation studies, discussed how environmental and climate issues have a disproportionate negative impact on communities of color.
 Watch the webinar

 American Indian Land Issues: Obstacles and Strategies with Cris Stainbrook

-Our March 4 session continued a deep dive into rural racial justice issues.
+The session continued a deep dive into rural racial justice issues.
 Cris Stainbrook, president of the Indian Land Tenure Foundation, explained the history and current issues surrounding American Indian land ownership.
+Watch the webinar

 Interfaith Action of Greater Saint Paul

 1041 Grand Avenue, #312